sucho-archiving/sucho-archiving.github.io/tutorials.md

 ## Data
 * [Where do I put the data?](/data-upload)
+* If you have WACZ files that are too large to upload via the Google form, follow [these instructions](/wacz-upload-aws)

 ## Quality control
 * [Quality control for captured archives (for Ukrainian & Russian speakers)](/qc)